Overview

 - DeviceStore - Device persistence operations

-All four traits are combined into the Backend trait for convenience.
+All five traits are combined into the Backend trait for convenience.

-Any type implementing all four domain traits automatically implements Backend:
+Any type implementing all five domain traits automatically implements Backend:

 impl<T> Backend for T